strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 # Aligning Kafka versions

 Its worth noting that the latest Kafka version which Cruise Control supports at this time is 2.0.1.
 The latest version of Strimzi which supports Kafka version 2.0.1 is 0.11.4.
 Although its possible to run Cruise Control alongside with later versions of Kafka, 2.0.1+, it is not supported.
 Keep this in mind when deciding which version of Strimzi to deploy.
 This post will stick to using Strimzi 0.11.4, but feel free to experiment with more updated versions.

 # Gathering Metrics

-In order to estimate partition activity and resources, Cruise Control needs to a steady source of raw metrics from Kafka.
-Cruise Control also needs a method of processing and a place of storing these raw metrics as well.
-Luckily, Cruise Control ships with an implemenation of a Kafka Metrics Reporter which takes care of these things.
-Making this metric sampler available to Strimzi Kafka brokers requires creating a new Kafka image and placing the metrics reporter in the `/opt/kafka/libs/` directory.
+In order to estimate partition activity and resources, Cruise Control needs a steady source of metric data from Kafka.
+Fortunately, Kafka tracks all sorts of metrics and makes them all accessible through pluggable components know as `metric reporters`.
+Kafka metric reporters designate what, where, when, and how Kafka metrics are exported.
+For instance, by default Kafka uses a JMX metric reporter to expose all of its metrics through JMX, by wrapping Kafka metric objects into MBeans.
+Upon creation of a new Kafka metric object, Kafka will put the metric object in a concurrent hash map for future tracking and pass the metric object to each running metric reporter for its own filtering, formating, and storage.
+Afterwards, the metric reporters will monitor the metric objects for Kafka stat updates.

-First create a Dockerfile like this:
+Cruise Control ships its own custom metric reporter, the `Cruise Control metric reporter` but must be included in `/opt/kafka/libs/` directory of every Kafka broker in order for it to work.
+For making the Cruise Control metric reporter available to Strimzi Kafka brokers, one can create a new Kafka image from the following Dockerfile:

 ```Dockerfile
 FROM strimzi/kafka:0.11.4-kafka-2.0.1